 Please visit the News section for Dr. Toyne to find the latest information on her accomplishments.

-Dr. J. Marla Toyne completed her field season for Project Ukhupacha in Peru as part of the fulfillment of her grants from the Petzl Foundation and the UCF Office of Research and Commercialization.
+Dr. J. Marla Toyne completed her field season in Peru collaborating with Project Ukhupacha (from Spain) as part of the fulfillment of her grants from the Petzl Foundation and the UCF Office of Research and Commercialization.
 Dr. Toyne was able to take several students, both undergraduate and graduate, to the field.
 See the video below for a look at their field season:

 Congratulations to Dr. J. Marla Toyne for receiving a grant from the Petzl Foundation, “Ukhupacha and Hanupacha: The Worlds Above and Below” – Using Vertical Techniques to Explore Prehispanic Chachapoya Mortuary Archaeology in Peru.

-The Department of Anthropology presents Dr. Marla Toyne: Uncovering the Secrets of Ancient America Orlando Museum of Art Auditorium September 5th, 2013 from 5:30-6:30 PM Topic - They Were Sacrificing Times: ...
+The Department of Anthropology presents Dr. Marla Toyne: Uncovering the Secrets of Ancient America Orlando Museum of Art Auditorium September 5th, 2013 from 5:30-6:30 PM Topic – They Were Sacrificin...
 Read more